lord-zo/misc/config-help/config_hugo.md

 Advantages of this approach:
 - hugo will build your site for you
 - all your work in the local repository will look like one project
-- push changes to source or public directories separately, if useful
+- push changes to source or public repositories separately, if useful
 - github pages requires you to have the public directory public so that your website is free for you, but by separating the public and source directories, you can keep the source directory private if you want